 - Or if perhaps we are the odd ones out with a clumsy system because somehow as humans we have missed seeing some really simple ideas that seem obvious to most intelligent ETs.

-- Or even, cant rule this possibility out also, that amongst all these ideas, somewhere, we have some unique insight into it ourselves that other ETs have missed.
+- Or even, cant rule this possibility out also, that amongst all these ideas, somewhere, we have some unique insight into it ourselves that other ETs have missed, and they are the ones with the clumsy systems here.

-Godel's theorem also is quite a strange result - especially if understood in the context of Hilbert's program to provide a firm foundation for maths which failed.
+Gödel's theorem also is quite a strange result - especially if understood in the context of Hilbert's program to provide a firm (unified, consistent) foundation for maths.

-Godel showed that you can't ever prove that maths is consistent - that if you ever prove that it is consistent then you know that you have done something wrong because that means it is inconsistent.
+He showed that if you ever prove that it is consistent then you know that you have done something wrong because that means it is inconsistent.

 They might also use Paraconsistent logic far more extensively than we do and not be bothered about inconsistencies in the way we do.